ries-lab/DECODE_Cloud_WorkerAPI/README.md

 ### Tests
 Run them with `poetry run pytest`.

 Note that tests marked with `aws` are skipped by default, to avoid the need for an AWS setup.
+They are however ran in the GitHub Action.
+For this to work, they must have been ran once locally with an account with sufficient permissions (`poetry run pytest -m "aws"`), since for security reasons, the AWS account used on GitHub does not have permissions to create RDS instances.